cashubtc/nuts/bonded-pol.md

 1. The target epoch is committed by the bond and is not earlier than `receipt_target_epoch`.
 2. The receipt signature is valid under the applicable keyset-amount public key.
-3. The receipt domain and message exactly match NUT-XX.
+3. The receipt domain and message exactly match NUT-388.
 4. The referenced keyset exists in the target epoch.

 The mint refutes the challenge with an inclusion proof resolving `item` and `value` to the applicable issued or spent MMR root.